timnallen/little_shop/README.md

     rails s

-Visit localhost:3000 in your internet browser
+Visit 'localhost:3000' in your internet browser

     (screenshot of welcome page)

 # Useful Features

-You can log in as a default admin with the credentials email: admin@gmail.com password: 'password'.
+You can log in as a default admin with the credentials
+email: admin@gmail.com password: 'password'

-Login information for various users and merchants can be found in the db/seeds.rb file.
+Login information for various other users and merchants can be found in the db/seeds.rb file.

+New users can be created through the 'Register' link in the navigation bar.

+Admins can upgrade normal users to merchants or downgrade merchants to normal users via their respective profile or dashboard pages.

 # How to Test